• >

 Although you may feel awkward testing things in this way, any issues you spot at viewing can either be fixed before you move in or be used to negotiate a reduction in price.

-An empty flat our house will always look bigger than a fully furnished property, so you need to check that there really is enough room.
+An empty property will always look bigger than a fully furnished property, so you need to check that there really is enough room.

 • Check the storage space; are there built in wardrobes in the bedrooms, or would you need to have space for a wardrobe in each room?